dimagi/open-chat-studio-docs/docs/team-configuration/authentication-providers.md

 These credentials are used by features like [Custom Actions](/conceptual_guide/custom_actions/).

-## How to Create an Authentication Provider

-You can create and manage providers in the `Authentication Providers` section of Team Settings page.

 ## Authentication Provider Types

 Open Chat Studio supports various different authentication types.
 You should select the type that matches the API